gellisun/Concentration_Game/README.md

     Click function:
     - Player can click up to two cards
+    - Stop ability of the player to click on any other card
     - Add class of active to each card clicked
-    - Stop ability of the player to click on any other card
-    - If the cards have different values
+    - If the cards have different values:
         - show the color or image of the clicked cards for two seconds and then hide them
         - Remove the active class
         - Allow the ability of the player to click on the same cards again, and the other cards in the board
     - If the cards values match both cards disappear

 7. Check the game status: